 - Gynaecological - eg, pelvic malignancy, uterine fibroids, endometriosis, mittelschmerz (ovulation pain), pelvic inflammatory disease, genital atrophy, overactive bladder.

 - Urological - eg, bladder cancer, radiation cystitis, overflow incontinence, chronic pelvic pain syndrome, bladder outlet obstruction, urolithiasis, urethritis, chronic prostatitis, prostate cancer.

 - Neurological - eg, detrusor overactivity, Parkinson's disease, lumbosacral disc disease, spinal stenosis, spinal tumour, multiple sclerosis, cerebrovascular disease.

-- Others include inflammatory bowel disease, gastrointestinal neoplasm, diverticulitis and adhesions from previous surgery.
+- Others include irritable bowel syndrome, gastrointestinal neoplasm, diverticulitis and adhesions from previous surgery.

 The diagnosis and management of this syndrome may be difficult in some patients.
-The diagnosis of interstitial cystitis is usually based on a thorough assessment and exclusion of other causes.
+The diagnosis of IC/PBS is usually based on a thorough assessment and exclusion of other causes.

 - Urinalysis and midstream urine for urine cultures: rule out urinary tract infection, including tuberculosis.